New Sandy Hook school opens after attack

 NEWTOWN, Connecticut Twenty days after the massacre that left 20 first graders and six adults dead at Sandy Hook Elementary School in Connecticut, plunging a rural New England town and the nation into grief, classes resumed on Thursday for the more than 400 students who lived through the harrowing assault.

-Across Newtown's sprawling Sandy Hook neighborhood where the December 14 attack took place, children bundled in heavy winter coats boarded buses decked in green and white ribbons, their school colors, for the seven-mile journey to their new school.
+Across Newtown's sprawling Sandy Hook neighbourhood where the December 14 attack took place, children bundled in heavy winter coats boarded buses decked in green and white ribbons, their school colours, for the seven-mile journey to their new school.

 Students on packed buses waved at clusters of photographers and TV cameras gathered at street corners along the bus route.
 Heightened security measures meant media was kept well away, but from a small plane above the new school, children getting off buses were seen running, hopping and skipping through the doors.